vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 > ‘It’s very simple: everything that used to be small is getting smaller.
 Everything that
 >
 > used to be big is getting bigger.
 And technology is to blame (or thank, depending on your field of work).'
-It's an everyday event.
 >
 > It's called simply - the Superstar Effect.